ayresflesch/rails-docker-aws-example/README.md

 # Database credentials
 Database credentials are located on the `.env` file.

-One must notice that on the `docker-compose.yml` the port exposed is the `3307`.
+One must notice that the port exposed is `3307` on `docker-compose.yml`.

 ```
 DATABASE_HOST=database